 Risks of Not Treating Dental Issues

 A variety of risks are associated with dental problems left untreated in pets.
 Your pet could experience a blood infection or damage to the organs if tartar is allowed to grow on your pet's teeth.
-You can reduce your pet's risk of organ damage and illness by having regular dental exams.
+You can reduce these risks by having regular dental exams.

 Other Dental Treatment Options

-Treatment for dental issues may also require other treatments, including oral mass removal.
+Treatment for dental issues may also require other procedures, such as oral mass removal.
 This is essential if your pet is in pain because of a mass.
 Additionally, a dental exam can help our veterinarian determine if the mass is cancerous.